 So how can you avoid scalp issues?
 Showing your scalp some extra love isn’t complicated, according to the trichology experts.

-On top of your daily care, there are a lot of scalp “detox” products out there, which can be useful but don’t need to become part of your daily routine.
-James recommends doing a detox treatment twice a week if you are having scalp issues (if not, you can roll it back to once a month) “to help with the balance of nutrients, hygiene, repairing damaged skin tissue, and in restoring needed moisture on the scalp,” she says.
+On top of your daily care, there are a lot of scalp “detox” products out there, which can be useful to add to your weekly routine like Sunday Riley’s Clean Rinse Clarifying Scalp Serum.
+James recommends doing a scalp detox treatment twice a week if you are having scalp issues (if not, you can roll it back to once a month) “to help with the balance of nutrients, hygiene, repairing damaged skin tissue, and in restoring needed moisture on the scalp,” she says.

-Finally, beware of dry shampoo, which is a recipe for follicle-blocking build up.
-“If you use dry shampoo to stop your hair from looking oily, make sure you are still washing your hair at least four times per week to stop the powder build up on the scalp,” James says.
+Finally, beware of dry shampoo, which is a recipe for clogged hair follicles.
+“If you use dry shampoo to stop your hair from looking oily, make sure you are still washing your hair at least four times per week to stop the powder build-up on the scalp,” James says.

 1. Instant Scalp Soother